Bay of Fires RescueMED Retreat

 This is a rare opportunity to bathe in the beauty of this remote coastal environment whilst pushing yourself to develop your clinical practice in a wilderness setting.
 Are you up for the challenge?

-"Wilderness Rescue Medicine is an Australian College of Rural and Remote Medicine accredited 30-hour course.
+"Wilderness Rescue Medicine is an Australian College for Emergency Medicine accredited 31.75-hour course.
 This course can be utilised by paramedics and nurses for CPD as far as it is relevant to the individual practice setting."

 “This course has been approved for Fellowship in the Academy of Wilderness Medicine (FAWM) credits through the Wilderness Medical Society.
 Actual credits awarded depend on personal credit needs and history.”
 See the FAWM course approval here.

-Day One: Workshop Day at Entally Lodge Launceston
+Day One: Workshop Day at Red Feather Inn Launceston

 Day one is devoted to units that require the use of audiovisual aids and connection to the internet.
 Morning tea, lunch and dinner are included.